zdravkov/kendo-docs/getting-started/mobile/layout.md

 ---
-title: Mobile Layout Overview
+title: Mobile Layout
 slug: gs-mobile-layout
 tags: getting-started,mobile
 publish: true
 ---

-# Mobile Layout Overview
+# Mobile Layout

 A mobile **Layout** is used to share headers and footers between multiple **Views**.
 The header and/or footer element of the **Layout** are applied to any **View** that uses it.